-0: What does "prior express consent" mean?
+Q: What does "prior express consent" mean?

-- A: Prior express consent, as used in the TCPA, has three primary elements: (1) whether, as a threshold matter, the called individual previously gave an call falls within the scope of that consent; and (3) whether consent initially obtained has subsequently been revoked. - Q: Does consent from a person without any additional information about robotexts about any subject? - A: Not necessarily.
-If the person has signed up to be a member of an organization consent language.
+A: Prior express consent, as used in the TCPA, has three primary elements: (1) whether, as a threshold matter, the called individual previously gave an organization permission to call his or her phone number; (2) whether a particular call falls within the scope of that consent; and (3) whether consent initially obtained has subsequently been revoked.

+Q: Does consent from a person without any additional information about what the person agrees to be contacted about apply to robocalls and robotexts about any subject?

+A: Not necessarily.
+If the person has signed up to be a member of an organization the consent covers contacts about the activities of the organization but there may be limits to that consent, which is why it is helpful to use more detailed consent language.
 Examples are provided in this guide.

-Who has the authority to give this consent?
-0:
+Q: Who has the authority to give this consent?